MicrosoftDocs/memdocs/sccm/core/get-started/capabilities-in-technical-preview-1711.md

 - **Require Firewall**.
 Specify whether a device must have a firewall enabled and monitoring all networks.
 - **Require User Account Control**.
 Specify that a device must have User Account Control enabled.
 - **Defender**:
-  - **Require Windows Defender Antimalware**.
-Require a device to have Windows Defender Antimalware enabled.
+  - **Require Windows Defender Antivirus**.
+Require a device to have Windows Defender Antivirus enabled.
-  - **Windows Defender Antimalware version**.
+  - **Windows Defender Antivirus version**.
 Specify the minimum version of spyware definitions a device must have installed.
-  - **Require current Windows Defender Antimalware signature**.
-Verify that a devices Window Defender Antimalware signature is up-to-date.
+  - **Require current Windows Defender Antivirus signature**.
+Verify that a devices Window Defender Antivirus signature is up-to-date.
   - **Require Real-Time Protection**.
-Specify whether a device must have Windows Defender Antimalware Real-Time Protection enabled.
+Specify whether a device must have Windows Defender Antivirus Real-Time Protection enabled.
 - **Valid operating system builds**.
 Specify minimum and maximum operating system build requirements.

 Use the Create Compliance Policy Wizard to configure these policies and select these new options when you add a rule to the policy you are configuring.